The weaknesses of a system exposed by the COVID-19 pandemic:

 “We don’t want all the support to go to the hotels and the tourism operators, and forget the communities that are the stewards of this,” stressed Alice Ruhweza, Africa Region Director at WWF, “So I see an important role for the platform, bringing a collective voice to talk about these issues and to advocate better for nature – and nature beyond tourism – and to share knowledge with everyone outside of [the conservation] sector.”

 “We need new ways of thinking!” exhorted Gomera.
 “Rural African communities face an endless stream of obstacles to doing business.
 They are finding it difficult to build representative, community-based enterprises to deliver commercial outcomes.
 It is time to genuinely empower them to play a role in the development of wildlife economies, and that includes giving them rights to wildlife and resources, and greater equity and stake in related businesses.
 Saving wildlife is a common goal, but the cost of doing so cannot be borne by communities alone.
 We all have a responsibility and must commit to their cause.”

 Watch the video highlights from the 20 May 2020 convening:

-Read more about the collaborative response here.
-If you would like to contribute to the further development of the response, please contact Jon Hutton, Director of the Luc Hoffmann Institute at email@example.com.
+Read more about the collaborative response here and visit our web page about the initiative for more information.
+If you would like to contribute to the further development of the response, please contact Jon Hutton, Director of the Luc Hoffmann Institute at firstname.lastname@example.org.